 What causes adult gynecomastia?

-Gynecomastia is caused by an imbalance of the hormones testosterone and estrogen.
-Many things can upset this balance.
-The most common direct cause is untreated or unrecognized adolescent gynecomastia.
-This may occur when a young male is overweight and the gynecomastia is not obvious until the weight is lost, which often occurs in adulthood.
+As with adolescent gynecomastia, adult gynecomastia is caused by an imbalance of the hormones testosterone and estrogen.
+There are numerous potential causes of adult gynecomastia.
+The most common cause is untreated or unrecognized adolescent gynecomastia.
 Below are some of the major causes of adult gynecomastia and their prevalence:

 - Drug induced: 10 – 25 %

 - Secondary hypogonadism (low sperm count): 2 %